MicrosoftDocs/mesh-docs/mesh/Resources/mesh-toolkit-release-notes.md

 ## Version list and dates

 > [!IMPORTANT]
-> Mesh Toolkit versions older than 5.2315 are being deprecated.
-We recommend an upgrade to newer versions of the Mesh Toolkit.
+> Mesh Toolkit versions older than 5.2406 have being deprecated.
+We recommend upgrading to a newer version of the Mesh Toolkit.
 >[!Note]
 >The version number for your environment project's Mesh toolkit package **must** be equal to or older than the Mesh app (PC or Quest) your environment is targeting, otherwise the environment will not load.